Man who deleted Trump's Twitter account reveals himself

-Twitter had declined to identify the man, but TechCrunch reports the man is Bahtiyar Duysak, a 20-something German citizen of Turkish decent.
-Duysak worked in customer support with the Trust & Safety division, the team that reviews alerts of bad behavior on the platform, TechCrunch reported Wednesday.
+Twitter had declined to identify the man, but TechCrunch reported Wednesday that he is Bahtiyar Duysak, a 20-something German citizen of Turkish decent.
+Duysak worked in customer support with the Trust & Safety division, the team that reviews alerts of bad behavior on the platform, TechCrunch said.

-He didn't expect the process to actually be completed, he said, but it did.
+He didn't expect the process to actually be completed, he said, but it was.
 For about 11 minutes on the afternoon of Nov.
-2, visitors to Trump's account found a message saying that the page didn't exist.
-Twitter initially said the account had been "inadvertently deactivated due to human error," but later placed the blame on a customer service employee spending their last day with the company.
+2, visitors to Trump's account found a message saying the page didn't exist.
+Twitter initially said the account had been "inadvertently deactivated due to human error" but later placed the blame on a customer service employee who was working a final shift at the company.

-Duysak called the move a "mistake" and suggested a "number of coincidences" might also have played a role, although he didn't describe those coincidences.
+Duysak called the move a mistake and suggested a "number of coincidences" might also have played a role, though he didn't describe those coincidences.

 "I had a wild time in America," Duysak said.
 "I was tired sometimes.
 And everyone can do mistakes.
 I did a mistake."